webplatform/docs-wpd/Community/Meetings/General/index.md

 * Any new or notable content to promote?
 * Need a new time for this meeting?

+===Meeting Summary===

+* Several folks weren't available to discuss open issues and action items.
+* We talked about a Table of Contents or nav at the top of articles.
+There was a TOC in the skin, and also one based on a user preference.
+They conflicted, so we took it out of the skin but if no users have set the preference to show it, we could bring the skin TOC back.
+But the default ToC was ever styled since someone had a plugin they wanted to use.
+* We are planning blog posts on Audio API and CSS regions
+* Janet is going to FOSDEM.
+Anyone else?
+* CSS properties proposal: about 2/3 thru prioritization of properties.
+Goal is to finish tomorrow, and work on a "representative" article.
+Then we need to create an author's guide based on the representative article.
+The property worked on previously was 'font-size'.
+Mike Sierra to work on making a "gold standard" example page, that others can use as a model. http://docs.webplatform.org/wiki/css/properties/font-size

+===Actions===
+ACTION: Julee to send out a Doodle poll to figure out a better time.
+[Done]
+ACTION: Mike Sierra to work on making a "gold standard" example page, that others can use as a model.
+[DONE] LAST WEEK ACTION: Julee to update Topic Hierarchy and Architecture pages.
+UPDATE: need site map LAST WEEK ACTION: Eliot to do an editorial pass on the proposed top-level pages.
+LAST WEEK ACTION: Julee to set up meetbot.
+UPDATE: Garbee now has action item.

 ==Agenda 2013-01-10==

 * Roll call